Product

 Feed your models with live, reliable data

 EdgeMQ is the AI data hose into your S3.
-Ingest events from apps, devices, and services over HTTPS and land them reliably in object storage—ready for Databricks, Snowflake, ClickHouse, DuckDB, and your feature pipelines.
+Ingest events from apps, devices, and services over HTTPS and land them reliably in object storage as segments, raw Parquet, or schema-aware Parquet views-ready for Databricks, Snowflake, ClickHouse, DuckDB, and your feature pipelines.

 Under the hood, EdgeMQ is the same lakehouse ingest layer your data team uses to keep the S3 Bronze layer fresh.